-The Discriminator field is used by the Importer Utility to determine the end of one test case and the beginning of the next test case.
+The Discriminator field uses by the Zfj importer utility to determine the end of one test case and the beginning of the next test case.
 It allows one of four options for selection:

-- By Sheet: use this when a test case is listed per excel sheet
+- By Sheet: Use this when a test case list per the excel sheet

-- By ID change: use this when a unique test ID exists for each test case to be imported
+- By ID change: Use this when a unique test ID exists for each test case to import

 Map your Excel spreadsheet columns to your Zephyr for JIRA fields.
 Use the column letters instead of any headers you might have to reference the data.
 For example: if the test case name is in Column A of the excel sheet, enter “A” against the JIRA field “Name”